na--/ebook-tools/README.md

 - Add options for modifying different metadata fields before renaming the files.
 - Add an option to specify the input filename format for more precise non-ISBN metadata extraction.
 - Expand tests - cover all functions and add some whole script tests.
+- Add an Arch Linux AUR package.
+- Improve the docker image so there are no permission problems on mounted folders and no user with hardcoded UID 1000 (maybe like [this](https://denibertovic.com/posts/handling-permissions-with-docker-volumes/)).
-- Maybe rewrite the scripts in a more portable (or at least saner) language than bash...
+- Or just maybe rewrite everything in a more portable (or at least saner) language than bash...

 # Security and safety